budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 - **Suits Mk1-3** have been given extra inventory slots and Mk3 has been made cheaper, notably no longer requiring Turbo Motors (hmm, maybe a new highest-tier suit will be introduced in the future?)
 - **Shield modules** now consume a small amount of power at all times to maintain the shield and additional power when recharging.
 - **Gas Mask** and **Hazmat Suit** modules now require much fewer of their respective filters to craft since they now actually use them for operation.
 They display their filter storage levels in the HUD as well as their item tooltips.
 The Hazmat Suit will also inform you of local radiation intensity.
-- The **Night Vision Module** should now work in multiplayer and allows you to control the brightness levels from your inventory.
+- The **Night Vision Module** should now work in multiplayer and allows you to control the brightness levels from your inventory, as well as enable it during the day time for caves and dark areas.
 - **Hypertube Acceleration module** now only increases max speed by 25m/s per module, consumes power when actively boosting, and consumes additional power proportional to how fast you are traveling.
 - **Health Regenerator modules** now only consume power when actually healing you.
 - **Fall Dampening module** now only consumes power when falling as opposed to at all times.
 It also has an icon.